Peru Drug Addiction Problem

 Guerilla troops belonging to the Maoist group Shining Path have taken a page from the book of the FARC revolutionary forces in Colombia and are financing their activities with drug trafficking, extorting protection money from farmers and protecting smugglers.
 In fact, this group almost disintegrated after their leader was arrested in 1992, but connections with drug trafficking groups enabled them to stage a comeback.
 Shining Path forces have been responsible for establishing coca processing labs in the jungles of Peru.

-The main growing areas in Peru are Alto Huallaga, Apur?mac-Ene and La Convenci?n-Lares, where large coca plantations are located.
-Smaller farms are located in Aguayt?a, Inambari-Tambopata and Palcaz?-Pichis-Pachitea, all of which have seen expansions of their operations since 2004.
+The main growing areas in Peru are Alto Huallaga, Apuri?mac-Ene and La Convenci on y Lares, where large coca plantations are located.
+Smaller farms are located in Aguaytia, Inambari-Tambopata and Palcazi-Pichis-Pachitea, all of which have seen expansions of their operations since 2004.

 Opiate Crops and Labs Compound the Complexity of the Drug Problem in Peru